 Angels at Rest is a place to honor the memory of lost loved ones – from the animal kingdom.
-For just a small donation request of $5, you can submit your photo and short write-up to be added to our Angels at Rest page.
+For a donation, you can submit your photo and short write-up to be added to our Angels at Rest page.
 We are forever dedicated to the loving memory of all those who have crossed over the Rainbow Bridge.
 We hope to honor their memories here, with your support.
-After you submit your donation, please contact us in regards to the phrasing and photo to be used in memory of your loved one.
+After you submit your donation, please contact us in regards to the photo to be used in memory of your loved one.

 "We rescued "Grandma" back in 2011.
 She had been used in a puppy mill her entire life.
 Her feet had never left her wire crate.
 When the puppy mill was done using her they tossed her in a kill shelter where she was deemed "vicious" because she was terrified.
 A volunteer from the shelter contacted us and asked us to help and said we were the last hope.
 She was infested with fleas, had no hair, was terribly emaciated and he teeth were so severely infected all but 3 had to be pulled.
 She also had pyometria and if we hadn't rescued her that day and had her spayed, she wouldn't have made it another day.
 But she was saved.
 That was back in 2011.
 She was estimated at the time to be 12-15 years old.
 On 8/6/14 Grandma died in my arms and we miss her terribly already.
 She was a little dog with a big personality."